 The La Mède OLEUM center will also provide a digital demonstration platform to trial Group digital projects under real operating conditions in Total’s industrial environment.

-5. Construction of a high-efficiency solar farm
+A high-efficiency solar farm

 In late 2017, a solar farm equipped with high-efficiency cells produced by the Group’s affiliate SunPower came on stream at the La Mède facility.
 It has a production capacity of 8 megawatts, enough to meet the energy needs of a city of 13,000 people.